undostres-com-mx/superapp_sdk/README.md

 The use of composer requies the usage of `require_once('/vendor/autoload.php');`

-Import the SDK use `UDT\SDK\SDK`;
+Import the SDK use `use UDT\SDK;`;

 Instance the class `$sdk = SDK(hashKey, server);`

 There you can do:

-- encrypt
+- encryptSDK
     - Encrypt string with 3des algorithm.
-- decrypt
+- decryptSDK
     - Decrypt string with 3des algorithm.
+- decryptUDT
+    - Decrypt string with UDT algorithm.
-- is_authentic_request
+- validateRequestHeaders
     - Check api/token to see if request is authentic.
+- createPayment
+    - Create an order and retrieve payment url.
+- cancelOrder
+    - Cancel a pending order on UDT..
-- handlePayload
+- refundOrder
-    - Make a request to UDT, validate data in/out.
+    - Refund a payed order on UDT.

-Do the following to encrypt/decrypt some key:
+Do the following on project root folder to use the key utilities:

 ```
 php .\src\KeyUtils.php